hardiksa/torqueOLD/x/claims/spec/04_hooks.md

 	address are the same.
 If a packet is sent from a non-EVM chain, the sender addresss is not an ethereum key (i.e. `ethsecp256k1`).
-Thus, if `sameAddress` is true, the recipient address must be a non-ethereum key as well, which is not supported on Evmos.
+Thus, if `sameAddress` is true, the recipient address must be a non-ethereum key as well, which is not supported on Torque.
 To prevent funds getting stuck, return an error, unless the destination channel from a connection to a chain is EVM-compatible or supports ethereum keys (eg: Cronos, Injective).
 6. Check if destination channel is authorized to perform the IBC claim.
 Without this authorization the claiming process is vulerable to attacks.